MICROMOBILITY: SUSTAINABLE LIVING IN THE CITY

 Charging an e-bike battery typically takes from 3.5 to 6 hours.
 An e-bike is reliable in all weather conditions.
 It just needs some extra care when the weather gets cold, snowy, or rainy.
 Often equipping the bike with fenders and winter tires as well as taking the battery indoors when not used is all that is needed to get through a typical winter in most places.
 When riding, dressing for the weather is the smart thing to do.
 With modern outdoor gear, this is fairly easy even in rough conditions.

 Prices for e-bikes are all over the place starting from €600 to over €7000.
 Most models are between €1000 and €2000.
-With the cost of alternatives including running costs for fuel, parking, ride fares, etc., the e-bike is a very cost-effective solution compared to most alternatives.
+This is a very cost-effective solution compared to most alternatives, which have running costs such as fuel, parking, ride fares, etc., the e-bike.

 Micromobility potential in urban areas